lemmack/lemmack.github.io/content/posts/the-trap-of-knowing.md

 If graduate school makes me more capable of that, it will have been worth it.
 If it makes me less capable of that, I'll have lost something I can't easily get back.

 So I'm naming the trap now, while I can still see it clearly.
 Maybe that will help me avoid it.
 Or maybe I'll read this in a few years and realize I fell in anyway.
 Either way, at least I'll know what I was trying to protect.

+P.S.
+I wrote this post on Christmas morning.
+So for anyone reading, Merry Christmas, happy holidays, and all the best for the new year ahead.